Meet the leadership team of the FMB.

-As a Director, Shayla leads the Market Development, Laws & Stakeholder Relations team.
+As a Director, Shayla leads the Indigenous Engagement, Laws, and Relations team.
 She joined the FMB in 2011 and is honoured to support First Nations across Canada.

 Shayla brings extensive experience working with First Nations from her practice as an associate lawyer at an aboriginal law firm in Vancouver.
 Her practice area included economic development initiatives, aboriginal rights and title claims, duty to consult & accommodate, and government negotiations.

 She leads her team to engage with First Nations to promote the First Nations Fiscal Management Act and to support First Nations in developing their own financial administration laws.
 Her team also supports First Nations along their journey through the FMB Certifications.

 Shayla holds a BA (Psychology) and a LLB from the University of British Columbia.
 She is currently enrolled in the Executive MBA program at Simon Fraser University studying Indigenous Business and Leadership.